 Process for Signing up for Broadband: Mount Washington owns and manages a state-of-the-art, fiber optic network based on Active Ethernet design that provides each subscriber with a dedicated, super-fast internet connection.
 Telephone service is also provided over the fiber optic network.
 The town has contracts with telecommunications companies that provide customer service, 24/7 technical support and network maintenance and repair.

 Anyone wishing to be connected to the Mount Washington Broadband Network must obtain approval of the Select Board in writing.
 The procedure for applying for broadband is described under the Services tab on the town website.

-Recycling & Trash: The town has a transfer station on Cross Roads (next to the Town Garage) where residents can bring: household garbage and the following items for recycling:
+Recycling & Trash: The town has a Transfer Station on Cross Roads (next to the Town Garage) where residents can bring: household garbage and the following items for recycling:

 - Plastic and Glass Food Containers and Household Cleaning Product Containers